-Robert Macaulay
+Mr. Robert Macaulay

-In November, 2010 Robert Macaulay entered into an interim executive employment agreement with the Corporation.
-In addition to the compensation terms summarized above, the agreement contains standard provisions relating to confidentiality and fringe benefits such as insurance, expenses, paid leave, etc. The agreement is subject to a term with a maximum period of 6 months (the "Term"), that can be extended with written agreement of both parties.
-If the agreement is terminated by the Corporation prior to the Term ending for the appointment of a new CEO, the Corporation shall pay Mr. Macaulay a bonus of US\$100,000 subject to Mr. Macaulay signing a release.
-If Mr. Macaulay is terminated without cause, pending certain conditions, the bonus will be payable.
-In the event Mr. Macaulay enters into a permanent arrangement with the Corporation, the termination bonus does not apply.
-Other standard termination provisions apply.
+In November 2010 Robert Macaulay entered into an interim executive employment agreement with the Corporation.
+In addition to the compensation terms summarised above, the agreement contains standard provisions relating to confidentiality and fringe benefits such as insurance, expenses, paid leave, etc. The agreement was subject to a term with a maximum period of six months, which was extended upon written agreement of both parties.
+Under the terms of the agreement, Mr. Macaulay was paid a one-time bonus of US\$100,000 in October 2011.
+Mr. Macaulay stepped down on 1 May 2012 and Mr. Philip O'Quigley was appointed on the same day.
+No amounts have been paid to Mr. Macaulay in connection with his termination.
+Mr. Macaulay remained on the Board of Directors as a Non-executive Director until his resignation on 25 September 2012.
+Under the terms of his employment agreement, as President and Interim CEO, Mr. Macaulay was awarded 300,000 shares in Falcon Oil and Gas Ltd, which were granted in December 2012.
+In addition the company paid the cost of personal taxes relating to the granting of these shares.